Lackshan/blog/jekyll_site/_posts/2020-07-04-setting-up-mangohud.md

 sudo dnf install mangohud
 ```

 Once that's done, we will need to create a config file.
 I opted for a global config but you can choose to make a per application config instead.
-Create the file in  ```~/.config/MangoHud``` by running:
+Firstly, we will create the directory ```~/.config/MangoHud``` by running:
 ```bash
 mkdir ~/.config/MangoHud
 ```
-to create the directory, then run:
+Then to create and edit the config, we run:
 ```bash
 nano ~/.config/MangoHud/MangoHud.conf
 ```
-to edit the config.

 An example config is available in the [MangoHud repo](https://github.com/flightlessmango/MangoHud/blob/master/bin/MangoHud.conf).
-Here's my config:
+Here's my edited config:
 ```
 ################ PERFORMANCE #################